khusnetdinov/kazan/README.md

 ![img](http://res.cloudinary.com/dtoqqxqjv/image/upload/c_scale,w_240/v1476011701/147601141068782_rgcl3z.png)

-## Dependencies

-  TODO

 ## Installation

 Install gem:

     $ gem install kazan

-Run:
+## Usage

+By default this rails application generator uses PostgreSQL as db and RSpec as test framework.
+Also it installs and setups a lot usefull gems, and you don't need waste time then you stat new project.

+Just run:

     $ kazan projectname

-## Optional associate services

-- TODO: Gitlab CI
-- TODO: Gitlab Docker Registry
+This generator maps all flags to rails native generator, for example you can create api application:

+    $ kazan projectname --api

+See all gems that will be installed to project in [Gemfile](https://github.com/khusnetdinov/kazan/blob/master/templates/Gemfile.erb) for web application or for api [Gemfile.api](https://github.com/khusnetdinov/kazan/blob/master/templates/Gemfile.api.erb).

 ## Gems

-See all gems that will be installed to project in [Gemfile](https://github.com/khusnetdinov/kazan/blob/master/templates/Gemfile.erb)

 It includes applications gems: